KPwagner/frontend-nanodegree-mobile-portfolio/README.md

 }
 ```

-To eliminate the unnecessary `quearySelectorAll` calls, I created a new variable 'randomPizzas' and set it equal to the array from `querySelectorAll`.
-Then to eliminate the forced syncranous layout, I moved the variable 'dx' and 'newwidth' out of the for loop so they are only set once before any style is applied.
-Note, that in order to do this, I had to set 'dx' and 'newidth' based only on the first element in the array 'randomPizzas'; this is acceptable since we want all of the pizza images to be the same size.
+To eliminate the unnecessary `quearySelectorAll` calls, I created a new variable `randomPizzas` and set it equal to the array from `querySelectorAll`.
+Then to eliminate the forced synchronous layout, I moved the variable `dx` and `newwidth` out of the for loop so they are only set once before any style is applied.
+Note, that in order to do this, I had to set `dx` and `newidth` based only on the first element in the array `randomPizzas`; this is acceptable since we want all of the pizza images to be the same size.

 ```Javascript
 function changePizzaSizes(size) {